Ishita2015/Sorting_and_Filtering_Validation/README.md

 # Sorting and Filtering Validation

-This project aims to go into SimpleSite, apply sorting and filtering and validate the data.
+This project aims to go into SimpleSite, apply sorting, filtering and validate the data.

 Testcases are written by considering below points: